Guilt trip

 A guilt trip is the experience of guilt due to another person's communication that leads to the emotional response.
 Guilt tripping, causing a guilt trip, is a form of emotional blackmail that is often intended to manipulate a person by preying on their feelings of guilt or responsibility.
 It is considered by many to be a toxic behavior that affects a person's well-being and relationships.

-There are limited studies examining the guilt trip; mostly focused on parent–child relationships.
+There are limited studies examining the guilt trip, mostly focused on parent–child relationships.
 George K. Simon interprets the guilt trip as a special kind of intimidation tactic.
 A manipulator suggests to the conscientious victim that they do not care enough, are too selfish or has it easy.
 This usually results in the victim feeling bad, keeping them in a self-doubting, anxious and submissive position.
 Some consider guilt tripping a person to be a form of punishment for a perceived transgression.

+Some authors consider that inducing guilt is not always wrong as it can facilitate a wrongdoer's moral development.